freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/cooling/index.md

 * Room ventilation - Place the computer in a neutral location away from the rooms environmental registers.
 Keep the computer away from room heaters or vents at all times.
 * Room placement - Keep the computer away from windows or areas of strong sunlight exposure.
 Placement in closets can also provide challenges to cooling.
 The case should be located in a way that allows good airflow.
 It is recommended to keep the computer away from any carpet-like material, which can easily bring dust into the computer.
 * Placement next to other computers - Locating the computer away from other equipment allows air to flow in and out of the computer.
 Placement close to other equipment can constrict air flow and increase heat.
+* Fan Air-Flow Direction - Notice the direction the computer case's fans blow air.
+You want cool air coming in and hot air to exhaust out.
+Keeping cool air coming in helps control the temperature rating inside the case, which may assist in the life span of the hardware.
 * Cable Management - Having a rat's nest of cables can disrupt airflow and make your computer run hotter.
 It is recommended to take some time to cable manage after building a computer, as it can increase the lifespan of your computer in the future.
 There are various accessories that can help with cable management.
 Some examples are zip ties, velcro ties and cable sleeves.

 ## Thermal Paste